quer/the-steam-awards/README.md

 }
 ```
 There will be a wiki page explaining each setting.

+## Login modes
+There is 3 way to loging
+ * use username and password
+ * use username and password and 2fa
+ * use username and password and sentry file, once it have been loaded.

+ Read more on the wiki soon

 # Script
 The scripts are made to save you time and effort for setting accounts into config.